Phanisharan/WebScrapping/README.md

 Feel free to explore the extracted data and analyze it further using the structured DataFrame.

-### Here are the Few sites you can use : Flipkart, Bikewale, ibmd, ebay, walmart etc.
+### Here are the Few sites you can use : Flipkart, Bikewale, imbd, ebay, walmart etc.